Career Readiness | Customer Service | Soft Skills

 Once students have completed the scenario questions, have them self-grade using a rubric you share.

 Then, review the scenarios and provide some tips for how students can be sure to always make the right decision and provide a great customer experience, no matter where they work!

-Depending on how you lay out your course syllabus, you may want to include a bonus section on the role of a customer service representative (CSR).
+Depending on how you lay out your course syllabus, you may want to include a final section on the role of a customer service representative (CSR).

-A few things you could include in this bonus lesson are:
+A few things you could include in this additional lesson are:

 - Discussing the specific duties of a CSR